crossplane/crossplane/README.md

 With Crossplane you can:

 * **Provision & manage cloud infrastructure with kubectl**
-  * [Install Crossplane] to provision and manage cloud infrastructure and services from any Kubernetes cluster.
+  * [Install Crossplane][documentation] to provision and manage cloud infrastructure and services from any Kubernetes cluster.
   * Provision infrastructure primitives from any provider ([GCP], [AWS], [Azure], [Alibaba], on-prem) and use them alongside existing application